gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ### DTLS 1.2 Considerations

-   Whenever the master secret changes, i.e. either due to DTLS Renegotiation or the establishment of a new DTLS connection, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the
+   Whenever the master secret changes, i.e., either due to DTLS Renegotiation or the establishment of a new DTLS connection, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the